rfshelley/Documentation/ref-docs/mode-ref.rst

 Mode
 ====

 Modes can be thought of as behavior filters for your home.
-Users want to change how things act or behave in thier home based on the mode you’re in.
+Users want to change how things act or behave in their home based on the Mode you’re in.

 SmartThings developers cannot create a new Mode.
 The most common way to interact with a Mode instance is by using the :ref:`location_ref` to get Mode information: